tylermercer/personal-website/src/content/posts/faith/seven-experiences-of-love.md

-Serving others is part of being a disciple of Jesus Christ, who spent His entire earthly ministry doing so, and Mormon promises that those who are disciples of Christ will be filled with God's love.
+Serving others is part of being a disciple of Jesus Christ, who spent His entire earthly ministry doing so, and Mormon promises that those who are disciples of Christ will be filled with God’s love.

-### 6 - The giver feels God's love for them
+### 6 - The giver feels God’s love for them

 This connects back to the passage in 2 Corinthians from earlier: "God loveth a cheerful giver."
-When we serve others genuinely, we can feel God's love for us.
+When we serve others genuinely, we can feel God’s love for us.
 I believe that this love is a manifestation of His paternal joy in seeing us bless others as He does---much as a parent feels tenderness and love when his or her children are kind to each other.

-### 7 - The recipient feels God's love for them
+### 7 - The recipient feels God’s love for them

 This one, again, may not always occur---it depends on the state of the recipient.
 But this idea reminds me of